 - 1. A cooking facility with appliances; and - 2.
-A food preparation counter with storage cabinets that are of reasonable size in relation to the size of the Junior ADU. - D. ADU Standards.
-ADUs shall be permitted on a lot that is zoned to allow single-family, mixed-use, or multifamily dwelling residential use and includes a proposed or existing dwelling, subject to the following minimum parcel standards and requirements: - 1.
-Number and Location.
+A food preparation counter with storage cabinets that are of reasonable size in relation to the size of the Junior ADU. - D. Construction of ADUs Standards.
+Construction of an ADUs shall be permitted on a lot that is zoned to allow single-family, mixed-use, or multifamily dwelling residential use and includes a proposed or existing dwelling, subject to the following minimum parcel standards and requirements: - Number and Location.
 The number of ADUs or JADUs on a lot shall be the minimum outlined by California Government Code Section 66323.
-The type and location of ADUs or JADUs on a lot shall be subject to California Government Code Sections 66314 66339.
+The type and location of ADUs or JADUs on a lot shall be subject to California Government Code Sections 66314 - 66339.

-2. Parcels Zoned to Allow Single-Family Dwelling Residential Use.
+- Parcels Zoned to Allow Single-Family Dwelling Residential Use.
+Parcels zoned to allow single-family dwelling residential use may have a maximum of one (1) ADU and one (1) Junior ADU, subject to the requirements of this section. - a.

-- a.
 All Junior ADUs and any ADU that is either attached to or located within the proposed or existing primary dwelling, including attached garages, storage areas, or accessory structures including detached garages, must comply with the following: - i.
 The ADU is within the proposed space of a single-family dwelling or existing space of a single-family dwelling or accessory structure. - ii.
 An ADU within the existing space of an accessory structure may include expansion of not more than 150 square feet beyond the same physical dimensions as the existing accessory structure.
 An expansion beyond the physical dimensions of the existing accessory structure shall be limited to accommodating ingress and egress. - iii.
 The space has independent exterior access from the proposed or existing single-family dwelling. - iv.
 The side and rear setbacks are sufficient for fire and safety. - v.
 The JADU complies with the requirements of Article 3 (commencing with Government Code Section 66333). - vi.
 The ADU meets all requirements of the California Building Standards Code and the California Fire Code. - b.
 ADUs that are detached from an existing or proposed dwelling unit located on the same parcel as the existing or proposed dwelling unit must comply with the following: - i.
 The ADU shall not exceed four-foot side and rear yard setbacks. - ii.
 The ADU shall have a height limitation as provided in paragraph 20.410.060.C.3. - iii.
-The ADU meets all requirements of the California Building Standards Code and the California Fire Code.

-3. Parcels Zoned to Allow or Developed with Multifamily Dwelling Residential Use.
+The ADU meets all requirements of the California Building Standards Code and the California Fire Code. - 32.
+Parcels Zoned to Allow or Developed with Multifamily Dwelling Residential Use.
+Parcels zoned to allow or developed with existing multifamily dwelling residential use may have a maximum of two (2) detached ADUs, subject to the requirements of this section.
+In addition to the two (2) detached ADUs, portions of existing dwelling structures that are not used as livable space, including storage rooms, boiler rooms, passageways, attics, basements, and garages may be converted into attached ADUs on parcels zoned to allow or developed with existing multifamily dwelling residential use. - 3.
+The parcel is zoned for single-family or multifamily dwelling residential use; and - a.
+Has an existing single-family or multifamily dwelling; or - The ADU will be built in conjunction with the construction of a single-family or multifamily dwelling. - 4.
+The ADU will be: - a.
+Created within the living area of a former, existing, or proposed dwelling unit, garage, or accessory structure located on the parcel: - b.
+Attached to an existing or proposed dwelling unit located on the parcel; or - c.
+Detached from an existing or proposed dwelling unit located on the parcel but located on the same parcel as the existing or proposed dwelling unit.